BigPeet/podcast-downloader/README.md

  - Implement a way to scan a Youtube playlist/channel (or single video) for new content and download the audio file.
  - Add ways to transfer the downloaded files to additional devices.
  - Support for RSS / Atom
+ - Improve creation and management of sources (currently sources.list has to be edited manually).
  - ...